The Classic Intellivision FAQ

 Dave Durran was a programmer for Fathom.

-Dave Rolf was a programmer for Las Vegas Poker n Blackjack, Major League Baseball, Checkers, and Beamrider.
+Dave Rolfe was a programmer at APh responsible for the Intellivision operating system "EXEC" and coded Las Vegas Poker n Blackjack, Major League Baseball, Checkers, and Beamrider.

 4.1: Who is Dave Warhol?